Cmoen11/BuffBot/README.md

 # BuffBot

 This wil be a os bot for Discord.
-Create issue to request features.
+We're open for requests for features, please add a issue to request features.

+## Features

+stuff will be added

 <br><br>